PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/kubernetes-gatekeeper-an-introduction/index.md

 Open Policy Agent/Gatekeeper is extensively used by many platforms to implement policy implementation, policy governance and best practices.
 [VMWare’s Tanzu Mission Control](https://tanzu.vmware.com/content/blog/vmware-tanzu-mission-control-expands-its-policy-management-capabilities) (TMC) uses OPA/Gatekeeper as the underlying mechanism to define, deploy, and ensure security and compliance across cluster fleets.
 This enables centralized management and supporting best practices across hundreds of clusters.
 TMC provides a bunch of predefined constraint templates for a wide variety of policy types, including access, image, network, and quota policies.
 [Azure policy](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes) extends gatekeeper to offer centralized, consistent policy management across AKS clusters.

-In the [next blog post](https://pradeepl.com/blog/kubernetes/deploying-gatekeeper-and-defining-constraints/) we will look at deploying gatekeeper to a kubernetens cluster, defining constraints and applying constraints to a cluster.
+In the [next blog post](https://pradeepl.com/blog/kubernetes/deploying-gatekeeper-and-defining-constraints/) we will look at deploying gatekeeper to a kubernetes cluster, defining constraints and applying constraints to a cluster.